Divine Deviance is a multi-part documentary project

 As mentioned, Divine Deviance will cover a whole range of themes relevant to the Kink/BDSM/Fetish community.
 We will start with a few key topics and expand from there:

 We are fundraising in collaboration with Kink/BDSM/Fetish organizations and allies around the world and will make extensive use of crowd- and social media-based funding.
-Our kickoff party took place in San Francisco on September 22nd 2016 at the famous/infamous Armory.
-During the party, we started our campaign with the premiere of the above teaser/trailer and the goal to reach the first funding milestone by the end of 2016.
+Our kickoff party took place in San Francisco at the famous/infamous Armory.
+During the party, we started our campaign with the premiere of the above teaser/trailer.

 Like Divine Deviance itself, the financing approach will be “modular.”
-Our initial goal for 2016 was to raise enough cash to produce the first chapter in 2017.
+Our goal for 2018 is to raise enough cash to produce the first chapter in 2019.
 Once it is completed, we will use it to raise additional funds to create new segments on further topics.

 All contributions towards our doc series are funneled through the non-profit organization the HIV Story Project.
 For people who pay their taxes within the US that means, their donation is tax deductible and they will receive a tax receipt upon making their contribution. (*Tax laws vary from state to state - please check with your accountant or look into your local tax laws to make sure that this applies where you pay your taxes!)